Vungle/iOS-SDK/README.md

 The latest information around our CocoaPods support can be found at the [VungleSDK-iOS CocoaPods Page](https://cocoapods.org/pods/VungleSDK-iOS)

 ### Version Info
-The Vungle iOS SDK only supports iOS 7+ and supports both 32bit and 64bit apps.
+The Vungle iOS SDK only supports iOS 7+, iOS 10 with limited tracking, and supports both 32bit and 64bit apps.

 Our newest iOS SDK (4.0.5) was released on September 19th, 2016 in support of the newest XCode 7+.
 Please ensure you are using XCode 7.0 or higher to ensure smooth integration.